Getting ready for your Camino later this year or next year?

 11. You will need to cycle at least 200kms to Santiago to receive your Compostela certificate.
 Cyclists on the Camino are known as ‘bici-grinos’ (bike-pilgrims).

-12. Over 300,000 pilgrims arrive in Santiago each year and receive their Compostela certificate.
+12. Over 300,000 pilgrims arrive in Santiago each year (In and receive their Compostela certificate.
 Many more walk different sections of the routes.
 You have to travel for religious/spiritual reasons in order to receive the Compostela.

 13. If you walk the Camino for cultural or non-religious/spiritual reasons, you can receive a certificate of welcome.